Looking for Pot Stocks? Read This

-Now with a market downturn, the share prices of pot companies have come down quite a bit.
-And even the most strong pot stocks seem to be offering discounts.
+Now with the recent market downturn, the share prices of pot companies have come down quite a bit.
+And even though there has been some recovery, many pot stocks are still offering discounts.

 Case in point: Canopy Growth Corp (NYSE:CGC) is one of the biggest players in the cannabis industry.
 The company offers a wide range of brands and products in dried flower, oil, and softgel capsule forms.
 It’s also developing edibles and beverages.

 CGC is also in the cannabis medical device business through its subsidiary Storz & Bickel GmbH & Co.
 KG.

 Notably, Canopy Growth is one of the few pot stocks listed on the New York Stock Exchange (the company also trades on the Toronto Stock Exchange).
 In an era when many pot stocks are still trading over the counter in the U.S., having its shares listed on a major American stock exchange can bring the company a lot more liquidity and exposure.

 One of the major catalysts for the pot industry was Canada’s nationwide legalization.
 On October 17, 2018, Canada legalized recreational marijuana, making it the first G7 country to do so.

 Canopy Growth was right there to capitalize on that new market.
 According to the company’s investor presentation, it has an estimated 22% share in the retail Canadian recreational cannabis market, making it the leader of the industry.
 (Source: “Investor Presentation March 2020,” Canopy Growth Corp, last accessed June 18, 2020.)